by Immortalwildcat

 Alfred Pennyworth entered the room to distribute plates and bowls of food, setting a place for himself opposite Leslie.

 “Now, to change the subject.
-Bruce, all marketing hyperbole aside, whatever possessed you to undertake a project like this?
+Bruce, all marketing hyperbole aside, whatever possessed you to undertake a project like this?”

 Bruce’s eyes grew darker for a moment as he chose his words carefully, then he realized that the secrets he normally kept could be shared by all at the table.
 “You know, Leslie, if you didn’t know my secret, I couldn’t tell you this.
 It makes it much easier to explain.
 Last month, I had a very strange experience.
 I found myself in a sort of alternate version of our world, where things had taken a much darker turn.
 That Gotham City was a much darker place than the one we know, a place of utter hopelessness and chaos.
 Apparently, even the United States government gave up on it for a time.
 My counterpart tried to tell me that it was my future, that this dark vision was my destiny. (*) I refuse to believe that.
 But I did some soul-searching after I returned, and I realized that in the unlikely event that he was telling the truth, I would change that future.
-Gotham doesn’t have to be the den of vipers that I saw there.”
+Our Gotham doesn’t have to become the den of vipers that I saw there.”

 [(*) Editor’s note: See Batman: Future Imperfect.]